ChristophSchmidl/books/README.md

 - [ ] Mind Map Mastery: The Complete Guide to Learning and Using the Most Powerful Thinking Tool in the Universe by **Tony Buzan**
 - [x] One Small Step Can Change Your Life: The Kaizen Way by **Robert Maurer**
 	* 204 pages
+- [ ] The Spirit of Kaizen: Creating Lasting Excellence One Small Step at a Time by **Robert Maurer**
 - [ ] Outliers: The Story of Success by **Malcolm Gladwell**
 - [ ] The Overflowing Brain: Information Overload and the Limits of Working Memory by **Torkel Klingberg**
 - [ ] Zen To Done: The Ultimate Simple Productivity System by **Leo Babauta**